 I am on tick watch.
 I have to keep my eyes open every day, do tick checks on my kids, encourage them to enjoy the outdoors with my heart in my mouth, teach them to be safe without teaching them to be fearful, never completely let my guard down.
-I am on a trip, to a place where ticks are everpresent, in a season when they are abundant.
-Continue reading “Tickwatch!”
+I am on a trip, to… Continue reading Tickwatch!

 So, as I mentioned, my 6 year old has been diagnosed with heavy metals.
 In particular, he had a very high amount of lead in his urine on a "provoked urine test".
-As a result, I find myself in a similar realm of uncertainty as I did when the Lyme diagnosis arrived — except that I know less about lead and chelation than I do about lyme (now).
-As with Lyme, there is uncertainty in the testing and the treatment.
-Here is what I’ve been able to find out so far: Continue reading “Chelation?”
+As a result, I find myself in a similar realm of uncertainty as I did when the Lyme diagnosis arrived -- except that… Continue reading Chelation?

 My son had one of his most difficult days in weeks today.
 He had a doctors visit, which he physically fought to avoid, followed by the realization that he will need bloodwork tomorrow and monthly afterwards.
-At the doctor's office he heard that he has something else wrong with him — Lead — that will require yet more medicines and supplements.
-I hope to say more about that later, but you can imagine how we felt when we found out he has the issue of multiple heavy metals to deal with on top of the Lyme.
+At the doctor's office he heard that he has something else wrong with him -- Lead -- that will… Continue reading Storms and fevers

 Once we figured out that my son had probably been exposed to lyme disease, my first step was finding a doctor who could confirm my layperson's diagnosis and help us determine how to treat him.
 I felt a sense of urgency because I was worried about the 18 month lag in treatment (minimum) and the… Continue reading Finding a doctor